RobertTVu/network-security/README.md

 ## My contribution

-Led the group work — coordinated the build, kept the team aligned, and made sure every member could speak to every part.
+Led the group work, coordinated the build, kept the team aligned, and made sure every member could speak to every part.
 We worked across all sections together.

 ---